Reach-avoid games for players with damped double integrator dynamics: Introduction

 \section{Introduction}

-Differential game is an important topic with extensive applications such as robot navigation and collision avoidance \cite{ex1}, aerospace defense system \cite{ex2}, and region surveillance \cite{ex3}.
-One specific type of differential game is the reach-avoid game, in which intelligent agents are divided into defenders and attackers.
+Differential games are an important topic with extensive applications, including collision avoidance \cite{ex1}, active defense \cite{ex2}, and region surveillance \cite{ex3}.
+One type of differential game is the reach-avoid game, in which intelligent agents are divided into defenders and attackers.
 The defenders aim to protect a target region from the attackers, while the attackers attempt to reach the target before being intercepted by the defenders.